 Update on “Country Study” of Long Distance Walking In Ireland

 Beginning November 2015 I made three trips to Ireland to visit my wife, Laurel, and decided to learn about how long distance walking in Ireland.
 With advice from Irish colleagues Cormac MacDonnell of the National Trails Office, writer/walker Michael Fewer, and many others, I gradually shaped an approach: writing an overview of walking in Ireland based in large part on reporting on three walks I took, writing a detailed case study for each of these Waymarked Ways, and writing profiles of some interesting people I met.
 On three separate trips I spent 5-6 weeks of my time in Ireland walking and working on this project.
-This is a summary of my work to date.
-See SUMMARY WITH LINKS below.
+Below is a summary of my work to date.
+Following this is a brief explanation and update on this work in developing “Country Studies” .

 My aims in undertaking this study were to: